 The Achilles confronted border conflicts for long years across both quadrants, with Captain Beckett increasingly respected as a hard-nosed pragmatist and expert on the Federation’s security.
 Under his oversight, multiple Task Groups conducted security operations to protect Federation interests, as Starfleet looked more to its own in the decade after the Attack on Mars.
 This reputation saw him shortlisted for a flag officer rank, and in 2394 he was selected as Chief of Staff for the Second Fleet, and promoted to Commodore.

 Beckett thrived in the cut-throat politics of his role, ensuring those he saw of as the ‘right’ officers were put in the best places, treating careers like bargaining chips of political power and paint brushes on the canvas of what he saw as the future of the Alpha Quadrant.
-His career of course benefited the most, as he secured himself first a promotion to Rear Admiral and later exploited the restructuring of the Fourth Fleet upon the replacement of its senior staff to become its Director of Intelligence.
+His career of course benefited the most, as he secured himself first a promotion to Rear Admiral and later exploited the restructuring of the Fourth Fleet upon the replacement of its senior staff to become first its Chief of Staff, then its Director of Intelligence.